almarklein/asgineer/README.md

 long polling, server side events (SSE), and websockets.
 And has utilities to serve assets the right (and fast) way.

+Asgineer is proudly used to serve e.g. https://pyzo.org and https://timetagger.app.

 ## Example